LeoGreenleaf/return-toSleep/README.md

 find the legal travel path from the next point.

 ## base case
-When there is only one step left to the treasure.
+When the current point is the treasure(!).
+When there are no possible next step.

 ## English or pseudocode description of algorithm
 If the current point is the treasure, return true.